aws-samples/smallmatter-package/README.md

   - `PyExec`: typical use-case: to implement data dictionary or config files that can mix-in Python code to construct certain variables.

+- `smallmatter.ts`: for rapid EDA on timeseries data.
+  - `fill_dt_all` and `fill_dt`: utilities to convert a long pandas dataframe that consists of multiple sparse timeseries to another long pandas dataframe that consists of multiple dense timeseries.
+In a long dataframe format, each timeseries is denoted by multiple rows, with each row denotes a timestamp.
+    A sparse timeseries is a collection of rows with "missing" timestamp, which may represent "non event" or "missing measurement".
+A dense timeseries will have a row for those "non-event" timestamp with specific value (e.g., 0).

 - `bin/pp.sh`: standard template to run `pandas-profiling`.

 ## Installation